ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/ip_scope.md

     style doNotDiscover fill:#dd3300
 ```

-Discovery can be limited to one or more subnets using **Settings →
+Discovery can be limited to one or more subnets using **Settings --> Discovery
-Advanced → Discovery → IP Scope → IP networks to include in discovery**
+& Snapshots --> Discovery Settings --> Discovery --> IP Scope --> IP networks to
-and analysis.
-Enter one or more subnets to limit the discovery process
+include in discovery and analysis**.
+Enter one or more subnets to limit the
-to addresses from particular networks.
+discovery process to addresses from particular networks.

-Specific parts of the network can be also excluded from discovery
+Specific parts of the network can be also excluded from discovery using
-using **Settings → Advanced → Discovery → IP Scope → IP networks to
+**Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery --> IP
-exclude from discovery** and analysis.
+Scope --> IP networks to exclude from discovery and analysis**.

 !!! warning "Priority"